Perfect Squeeze Pages

 What’s the point of having a great product and promoting it like this?
 Nobody will even care about the product and that’s if they get anywhere near the ‘BUY NOW’ button at the bottom of the page.
 I’ve asked him what his conversion rate is from this page and I’d be genuinely interested to know.
 One thing’s for sure, I bet I can improve on it.

 Anyway, none of this was even the main problem.
 It was also totally out of date.
-The latest figures on the page were from around 2 years ago and there were a number of references to getting the offer by February 2012 which is almost two months ago!
+The latest figures on the page were from around 2 years ago and there were a number of references to getting the offer by a date that was over two months ago!
 For a professional marketer at the very top of his game, I find this truly unbelievable and HE wants to TEACH ME how to sell…

 So when you’re writing the perfect squeeze page bear all this in mind and do none of it